Thursday, 24 April 2025

 “We think there’s an opportunity to drive significant incremental traffic from new audiences,” Shetty said.
 “But it remains to be seen whether this is valuable enough for partners to stay opted in.”
 He added that OpenAI aims to balance users’ desire for fast answers with ensuring proper attribution for publishers, driving traffic back to their websites.

 Creating an “information-dense experience,” OpenAI hopes to encourage users to click through to publisher sites for further exploration.
-“Users want to verify the information they see, learn more out of curiosity, or engage with from sources they trust,” Shetty stated.
+“Users want to verify the information they see, learn more out of curiosity, or engage with content from sources they trust,” Shetty stated.

 AI-generated news: Supporting journalists

 Shetty also touched on the role of AI in journalism, clarifying that no one prefers AI-generated news alone.
 However, he noted that generative AI could assist journalists and content creators.
-For instance, it can help adapt content for various audiences, translate text, or convert written material into or video formats.
+For instance, it can help adapt content for various audiences, translate text, or convert written material into audio or video formats.

 “No one wants to read AI-generated news,” Shetty said, “but AI can make the work of journalists easier.
 It can help them find images, recommend stories, or create context boxes to enhance articles.”